 Deng Adut - Criminal lawyer, 2017 NSW Australian of the Year

 At the age of six, Deng Adut was snatched from his mother and forced to fight in the war that eventually split his homeland of Sudan.
 Trained to use an AK-47 and expected to either kill or be killed, Deng was eventually smuggled out of Sudan into Kenya before making it to Australia in 1998.
 Deng’s life journey took him from an illiterate child soldier to a criminal lawyer in Western Sydney.
 Deng co-founded AC Law Group and fights for members of the Sudanese community from his home in Blacktown.
 Deng inspires others with his story of triumph over tragedy, and of the contributions that refugees can make to Australia’s rich community.
 In 2017, Deng received the NSW Australian of the Year award.
 Watch this video to learn more about Deng Adut.

 Anne Bunde-Birouste - Founding Director and CEO, Football United ©

-Anne Bunde-Birouste founded the Football United program through the University of NSW, using the world game (football or soccer) to help refugee children integrate into Australian society, thereby offering them a passport to a brighter future.
+Anne Bunde-Birouste founded the Football United program through the University of NSW, using the world game (football or soccer) to help refugee children and young people develop skills and a sense of belonging and empowerment in Australia.

 Other inspirational individuals

-- Bashir Yousufi (Afghanistan) from ABC News 7:30 Report From high seas to HSC: A refugee success story
+- Bashir Yousufi (Afghanistan) From high seas to HSC: A refugee success story (ABC News)